-Medical certificates
+Medical certificates (MCs)

 Only medical certificates issued by consultants will be accepted for official purposes.
 All such medical certificates will have to be channelled through the University Medical Officer to the relevant Head of Department.
-Medical certificates will have to be forwarded within two months of the said period of illness.
-No medical certificates will be issued to cover periods of illness prior to the initial consultation.
+MCs will have to be forwarded within two months of the said period of illness.
+No MCs will be issued to cover periods of illness prior to the initial consultation.
 (Further details are available in the section on examination regulations)

-Financial assistance -
+Financial assistance

 - Mahapola scholarships.
 This scheme was started by the Ministry of Trade and Commerce.
 Scholarships are awarded by the said Ministry on the basis of A' level marks, the students district of admission, and family income.
 Speech & Hearing Sciences students are given a monthly minimum of Rs 5000.00 for a period of four years.
-Payments are made through the Peoples Bank, Ragama. - Bursaries maximum of Rs 4000 per month are awarded to students in need of financial assistance, but are not in receipt of Mahapola scholarships. - 3.
-For students who have won Year 5 scholarships in school, but are not in receipt of any other financial assistance, these scholarships can be extended to cover the undergraduate period as well.
+Payments are made through the Peoples Bank, Ragama. - Bursaries maximum of Rs 4000 per month are awarded to students in need of financial assistance, but are not in receipt of Mahapola scholarships. - For students who have won Year 5 scholarships in school, but are not in receipt of any other financial assistance, these scholarships can be extended to cover the undergraduate period as well.
 Students who wish to make use of this scheme should inform the AR in writing. - 4.
 The DJ Wijeratne Foundation Scholarship: This is awarded to a student from the Galle District, with the highest A' level aggregate mark, and entering any Faculty of the University of Kelaniya. - 5.
 The Vice-Chancellor's Fund: This was set up with the intention of giving students assistance in the event of sudden financial distress.
 A student is entitled to this form of assistance only once during his / her undergraduate period.
 Assistance is given in the form of a loan, on the recommendation of the Senior Student Counsellor, and the Committee of Deans.
-The relevant application forms can be obtained from the Student Welfare Branch of the University.
+The relevant application forms can be obtained from the Student Welfare Branch of the University. - 6.
+PT DeSilva Scholarship; PT de Silva scholarship is a single scholarship awarded to a selected student registered for the 2nd year of study in the SLT, Audiology OR Occupational therapy programs.
+The scholarship considers both academic merit and need for financial assistance.
+The student selected for this scholarship shall receive a sum of Rs 100,000/- for each academic year, paid in 10 equally divided installments.